Reporting Relationship: Manager of Site Based Mentoring Programs

 Skills and Qualifications:

-Bachelor’s degree.
-Applicants with master’s degrees in the same disciplines are encouraged to apply.
+Applicants with Bachelor’s and/or Master’s degrees are encouraged to apply.

 Minimum 2-4 years’ experience with youth, program management, volunteer management, and/or community or school partnerships is very desirable.